Guest Information and Safety Measures

 Attention to Covid protection excellent allowing us to feel confident to stay in hostel, yet just as relaxed as previous visits.”
 July 2020

 Guest and Staff safety and security is our top priority.
-We are apprehensive too, so please do let us know if there’s anything we can do to reassure you of our safety measures and procedures.
+Please do let us know if there’s anything we can do to reassure you of our safety measures and procedures.